Sarkutz/dotfiles/README.rst

        :file:`.profile`.
 Hence, remove the :file:`.bash_profile` file.

    * - Java Development Kit (JDK)
-     - System and several utilities (like Freeplane)
+     - System and several utilities
      - System's package manager.
      - For Mac OS, please check the post-installation notice from brew for instruction on how to complete the setup.